Review: La Palina Goldie Laguito No. 2

 • Vitola: Petit Lancero

-• MSRP: $15.00 (Boxes of 10, $150.00)
+• MSRP: $15 (Boxes of 10, $150)

-• Date Released: July 2012
+• Release Date: July 2012

 • Number of Cigars Released: 1,000 Boxes of 10 Cigars (10,000 Total Cigars)

-• Number of Cigars Smoked for Review: 3
+• Number of Cigars Smoked For Review: 3

 The La Palina Goldie Laguito No. 2 is an obviously well-rolled cigar with gorgeous light cinnamon brown wrapper that is smooth to the touch.
 There are some veins present, but they are not overly distracting; the triple cap and little flag on top are nice touches.
-It has the perfect amount of give when squeezed, and the wrapper smells like hay, wood and sweet fruit.
+It has an ideal amount of give when squeezed, and the wrapper smells like hay, wood and sweet fruit.
 However, the pre-draw is amazing with notes of what I can only describe as banana.

 The first third of the Goldie starts off with an assault of flavors: honey, nuts, banana, leather and coffee all vie for a dominant spot in vain.
 It’s extremely creamy overall and does not seem to be losing any of that as the third continues.
-There is some slight spice on the tongue—just enough to effect the profile and there is also a surprising amount of pepper through the retrohale, although it is almost nonexistent in the mouth.
+There is some slight spice on the tongue—just enough to affect the profile and there is also a surprising amount of pepper through the retrohale, although it is almost nonexistent in the mouth.
 As you would expect from an expert roller, the burn and draw are the epitome of perfection and smoke production is average.
 Strength starts out the first third at a mild-medium, and while it is getting stronger, it is not doing it very quickly.

 La Palina Goldie Laguito No 2 2

-Coming into the second third of the La Palina, and the banana note that was so strong in the first third has started to recede a bit to more of a general sweet background note.
+Coming into the second third of the La Palina, the banana note that was so strong in the first third has started to recede a bit to more of a general sweet background note.
 The profile is still quite creamy and at right around the halfway point, the pepper on the retrohale kicks up a huge notch that continues well into the second third.
 Flavors continue to shift back and forth, with cinnamon, nuts, white chocolate and coffee leading the pack.
 The construction of the Laguito No. 2 remains amazing, and the strength bumps up to a slightly stronger than medium by the end of the second third.

 La Palina Goldie Laguito No 2 3